 Phil was inspired by the thoughtfulness and selfless love of others when he received a care package, weekly encouraging cards and an outpouring of prayerful support throughout his journey.
 These were simple reminders that brought the hope he needed.
 In November 2005, Phil was cancer-free and was able to resume teaching.
 Carrie and Phil returned to planning their wedding, which took place the following summer.

-Phil’s Friends began supporting others through free care packages, weekly cards and prayer because of the support he himself had received.
+Phil’s Friends began supporting others through care packages, weekly cards, and prayer because of the support he himself had received.
 In June of 2009, Phil left teaching to devote his time fully to building the organization.
 Within a few months the organization moved out of Phil and Carrie’s basement and into the community to establish the Phil’s Friends Hope Center.

-Today, Phil’s Friends engages an army of volunteers that enables the organization to support thousands of persons with cancer across the United States through Care Packages, Cards of Hope, Hospital Visits, and Prayer.
+Today, Phil’s Friends engages thousands of volunteers, who in turn, enable the organization to support hundreds of thousands of our friends with cancer across the United States through Care Packages, Cards of Hope, Hospital Visits, and Prayer.
 Phil and Carrie have devoted their lives to carrying forward the bold vision of supporting those with cancer in homes and hospitals across the world.
 They reside in the suburbs of Chicago with their sons Graham and Hudson.